kevinguo344/kevinguo344.github.io/src/markdown/communit.md

 ### Design

-The previous version of communIT was a
+The previous version of communIT was an non-functional full-scale prototype that was made out of particle board and cardboard for weight saving.
+A number of user studies conducted by Carlos Aguiar prior to my involvement

 This page will get updated as work on communIT progresses throughout the semester.